RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 - **Module 4: Combinatorics**.
 The Additive and Multiplicative counting principles, the binomial coefficient, permutations, dots-and-dividers counting methods; using computational thinking to solve combinatorics problems.
 - **Module 5: Recursion and induction**.
 Numerical sequences in closed-formula and recursive forms, solutions to recurrence relations, the Principle of Mathematical Induction and proof by induction.

 The basic skills that you'll learn in the course are encapsulated in a list of **15 Learning Targets**, eight (8) of which are labelled as **CORE** targets and represent the essential skills that every MTH 225 student should possess by the end of the course.
-You can find that list in Appendix A(link needed), and it's linked elsewhere on our various course sites.
+You can find that list in [Appendix A](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md#appendix-a-learning-targets), and it's linked elsewhere on our various course sites.

 ## MTH 225 Workflow

 Each class meeting has activities for you to do *before*, *during* and *after* the class.
 For details on specific assignment types, see the next section.

 * **Before class:** You'll be asked to complete a **Class Prep** assignment that will involve you in reading content from [the course vault](https://publish.obsidian.md/mth225/) and watching some of the videos at [our playlist](https://vimeo.com/showcase/8667148).
-You'll complete a small set of basic questions and exercises on a Google Form.
-This way, you'll come to class ready to work, and we can skip the lecturing in class unless it's really needed.
+You'll then complete a small set of basic questions and exercises.
+This way, you'll come to class ready to work, and we can skip  lectures on the basics in class unless it's really needed.
 * **During class:** Class meetings will be focused on *answering questions* and *doing active work*, both intended to make it easy for you to make sense of the material and ask questions.
 Selected portions of your class work will be written up individually and turned in as **Application/Analysis** sets.
 We'll also use time in class for assessment and for completing other assignments, so that a lot of the "homework" for the class is done during class time.
 * **After class:** In addition to getting started on the next Class Prep, you should expect to spend significant time in between classes doing practice on concepts you don't fully understand yet, and asking questions.
 There will be occasional **Application and Extension Problems** (AEPs) to work on.

 A typical week in MTH 225 looks like this:

-(visual here)

-Sunday - Complete Class Prep for Monday
+1. **Sunday** - Complete Class Prep for Monday
-Monday - Q&A from Class Prep and active work on more advanced concepts from Class Prep Tuesday - Complete Class Prep for Wednesday
+2. **Monday** - Q&A from Class Prep and active work on more advanced concepts from Class Prep
+3. **Tuesday** - Complete Class Prep for Wednesday
-Wednesday -- Q&A from Class Prep and active work on more advanced concepts from Class Prep Thursday - Complete Class Prep for Friday
+4. **Wednesday** -- Q&A from Class Prep and active work on more advanced concepts from Class Prep
+5. **Thursday** - Complete Class Prep for Friday
-Friday -- Q&A from Class Prep and active work on more advanced concepts from Class Prep Saturday -- Nothing (If you stay current on work during the week you shouls always have Saturday open)
+6. **Friday** -- Q&A from Class Prep and active work on more advanced concepts from Class Prep
+7. **Saturday** -- Nothing!
+If you stay current on work during the week you shouls always have Saturday open.

 ## Assessments and Grades